rezamarzban/ngspice/README.md

 ./build.sh
 ```

+This will build WASI compiled wasm binary from ngspice source.

 # Run

 Download previously built `ngspice.wasm` from this repository root directory, Or build and copy it from `ngspice/src/` directory: